-In the current year, fee revenue for the consolidated entity increased by 5.2% to \$328.7 million (2017: \$312.5 million) on account of the increase in inflows and strong investment performance.
+In the current year, fee revenue for the Company increased by 5.2% to \$328.7 million (2017: \$312.5 million) on account of the increase in inflows and strong investment performance.
 Performance fees contributed \$21.9 million to the total fee revenue.

 The growth in revenue is particularly pleasing in light of Platinum's decision to reduce its management fees for the standard fee option for each of the Platinum Trust® Funds and the Platinum Global Fund (mFund) from 3 July 2017.
-When we first announced the reduction in management fees for these funds in April 2017, we estimated that the Company's 2018 revenue
+When we first announced the reduction in management fees for these funds in April 2017, we estimated that the Company's 2018 revenue may decrease by as much as \$24 million or 9% from financial year 2017.
+The increase in revenue achieved during the 2018 financial year was therefore a true reflection to both Platinum's enduring investment philosophy, which delivered strong realised gains, as well as the continuing trust and recognition from our clients.